monet/monet.js/docs/README.md

 ## All monads

-Everything that is a monad in will implement the following functions.
-The specific monads will be discussed in detail below.
+Everything that is a monad in Monet will implement the following functions.
+The specific monads will be discussed in detail int their own sections.

 ### bind
 **Aliases:** `flatMap`, `chain`